I got this problem from Rustan Leino, whom Tom Ball told (a close variation of) this problem.

 If $N = 1$, the prisoner can just make the exclamation upon entering the room with the switch.
 So, we'll assume from now on that $N > 1$.

 The prisoners should choose one of themselves to act as the downer.
 The rest will act as uppers.

 Each upper does the following.
-If the switch is down when he enters the room, he flips the switch up, unless he's already flipped the switch up twice.
+If the switch is down when they enter the room, they flip the switch up, unless they've already flipped the switch up twice.

 The downer does the following.
-If the switch is up when he enters the room, he flips the switch down.
-Then, if he's flipped the switch down $2N-2$ times, he makes the exclamation.
+If the switch is up when they enter the room, they flip the switch down.
+Then, if they've flipped the switch down $2N-2$ times, they make the exclamation.

 First, we need to show that this strategy is safe, i.e., that the exclamation will never be made when it will cause the prisoners to die.
 Second, we need to show that it's live, i.e., that eventually the exclamation will be made.